DHTMLX/docs-suite/docs/data_collection/api/datacollection_move_method.md

 - `target: object` - optional, the target data collection object

 @returns:
-Either a string with the item's id or an array of string values with ids of items.
+Either the item's id or an array with ids of items.

 @example:
 component.data.move("4",5); // moves the item with id:4 to the position with index 5